| how it all began |

 I've since had to make changes to the build to

-accommodate two more colors.
+accommodate more colors.
 The minifigs are in

 order of release, bottom to top, left to right -